mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Kommander Install gets stuck if http_proxy injection is enabled in Gatekeeper (COPS-7127)

-Kommander Install was getting stuck if http_proxy injection was enabled in Gatekeeper.
-The `mutatingwebhookconfiguration` for Gatekeeper is updated to explicitly set `sideEffects` to `None`.
+If http_proxy injection was enabled in Gatekeeper, then a Kommander Install could fail to complete.
+To resolve the issue, the `mutatingwebhookconfiguration` for Gatekeeper was updated to explicitly set `sideEffects` to `None`.

 ### DKP cli cannot add Azure credentials to a bootstrap cluster (COPS-7108)